davidgarland/nim-hatd/README.md

 Why It's Good:
 - `O(1)` amortized push/pop.
 - `O(1)` indexing with 2 layers of indirection.
+- Cache locality gets better the more elements you have.

 Why It's Bad:
 - `O(n)` space wastage.